jheddings/notes2notion/README.md

 # Limitations

 Apple Notes only exports a limited set of the formatting from the original note.

-Specifically, many colors, font sizes, font styles, etc are not preserved.
+- Many colors, font sizes, font styles, etc are not preserved.

-Underline is not preserved due to a limitation in Markdown.
+- Underline is not preserved due to a limitation in Markdown.

-Hyperlinks are not preserved, since they are not exported from Apple Notes.
+- Hyperlinks are not preserved, due to a limitation in Apple Notes.

 # Known Issues

-Formatting (such as bold, color, etc) and tables are not fully supported.

-Attachements (like pictures and scanned documents) are not currently supported.
-The official API does not have an "upload" method at this time.

-The script is VERY slow.
-This is due to the way blocks are built using the [notion-py](https://github.com/jamalex/notion-py) client.
-Essentially, each "block" in the source note is reconstructed on the server one-by-one.
-I'm sure there are ways to improve this, I just haven't taken the time to do so.

-Some characters in title blocks (especially quotes) or styling can cause odd behavior in the note body.

-Please report any `yaml.parser.ParserError` errors.
-These are caused by unexpected characters in the note title or other metadata.
+See [Issues](https://github.com/jheddings/notes2notion/issues) to review current bugs or report new issues.